 By 1930 Alfred is living alone.
 His home is valued at $2000 and he is a laborer.
 The census indicates his marital status as widower, which is clearly not true.

-As for his three children living, Vera would become involved with Archie Barnes and live with him in Portland Maine.
-She would go onto have three children by him out of wedlock.
+As for his three remaining children, Vera would live with Archie Barnes in Portland, Maine.
+She would have three children by him.
 As for Nellie Holt, I found two marriage certificates, one marriage to John Thomas Cummings in 1921 that took place in Greenville, Maine and her second marriage to Merle Nelson in 1935.
-I have not found yet whether Cummings died or they divorced.
+I have not found whether Cummings died or they divorced.

 Merton E. Holt at the age of 33, joined the War effort in Bangor Maine in 1942.
 I could not find any indication that he went overseas.
 He returned to Canaan Maine and married Margaret Burrill in 1948.

-I'm curious to see what I will find once future census records are released.
-My father spoke of living with Grampa Alfred off and on during his lifetime.
-One funny story I remember happened when my father was very young.
-Alfred drove a motor vehicle (Ford Model A or T) for the very first time.
-My father was very young and with him and some how they went off the road and went careening through the bumpy fields.
+My father spoke of living with Grampa Alfred periodically during his lifetime.
+One funny story I remember happened when my father was very young when Grampa Alfred drove a motor vehicle (Ford Model A or T) for the very first time.
+My father was very young and they went careening off the road through the bumpy fields.
 My father described wrapping his arms around Grampa Alfred's neck to keep from bouncing out of the truck.

-It is difficult to know where to begin when writing about my grandmother.
-She was born in the rural area of Canaan or Benton, Maine in 1905.
+My grandmother, Vera Flora Holt, was born in the rural area of Canaan or Benton, Maine in 1905.
 Her mother left the family sometime between 1910 and 1920, when Vera was still a child.
-I can see now in hindsight that such family conflict made an impact.

 I do not know how or when she met Archie Barnes, but she had her first child by him in 1925, when she was 20 years old.
-He was at least 10 years older than she and perhaps he was quite charming at the beginning.
-He was a "worldly" man who had traveled from across the country.
-I have received information from several family members, including my own father, that Archie physically abused Vera and the children.
+He was at least 10 years older and had traveled from across the country.

 Memories my father shared gave me a sense that Archie also had money because he was a skilled laborer.
 They lived in Portland during World War II, where Archie was a welder helping to build ships.
 There were also stories of living in Benton with Grampie Alfred too.
 I would have to guess from information given to me by other relatives that living in Benton occurred after a beating from which Vera had to recuperate.